 What is cultural diversity in the workplace?

-The human race is formed of diverse people with distinct experiences and skills.
+The human race comprises diverse people with distinct experiences and skills.
 Disregarding someone because of who and what they are can make you lose out on great talent.

 Types of cultural diversity in the workplace

 Diversity amongst workers refers to a diverse group who have experienced discrimination.
-Implementing and following a diversity and inclusion program helps these employees overcome such barriers a work.
+Diversity and inclusion program helps these employees overcome such barriers a work.

 Diversity can mean a lot of things.
 Here are some of the different types of diversity in the workplace.

-Race- Perhaps, racial identification is one of the first things when we think about diversity.
-Race defines people belonging to different groups based on skin color, genetic inheritance, and geographical origin.
-Workers of color have often faced challenges, such as hiring obstacles and discrimination by peers to not getting due credit for their work.
+Race- Racial identification is one of the first things when we talk about diversity.
+Race defines people based on skin color, genetic inheritance, and geographical origin.
+Workers of color often face challenges, such as hiring obstacles and discrimination by peers

-Ethnicity- Ethnicity refers to people belonging to a social group that has a common national or cultural tradition.
-With companies turning global, diverse races and ethnicities might bring language barriers or clash in a diversity of thoughts while carrying out operations.
+Ethnicity- Refers to people belonging to a social group with a common national or cultural tradition.
+With companies going global, diverse races and ethnicities might bring language barriers.
+Creating a clash in a diversity of thoughts while carrying out operations.
 Some companies have special ethnic groups like the Hispanic Chamber of Commerce for oppressed communities to cater to this issue.

 Gender- As per the World Economic Forum data, It will take 208 years for the U.S to reach gender equality.
 Gender is a pivotal part of cultural diversity in the workplace.
 And to remind you, gender is what people identify as irrespective of the gender assigned at birth.

-Religion- Cultural diversity is vital to promote religious equality and tolerance in the office.
+Religion- Cultural diversity is vital to promote religious equality in the office.
+It promotes tolerance and diligence.
 It impacts workers’ dress, dietary requirements, and religious holidays.

 Sexual Orientation- The LGBTQIA+ community has faced immense discrimination throughout.
-They represent different sexualities and gender identities and thus have unique needs and experiences.
-Companies need to keep this in mind while creating LGBTQIA strategies to address their issues.
-The Supreme Court of the United States also ruled that the Civil Rights Act of 1964, which prohibits sex discrimination, applies to discrimination against LGBT folks.
+They represent different sexualities and gender identities and thus have unique needs.
+Companies need to address LGBTQIA issues and create a safe space for these employees.
+The Supreme Court of the United States also ruled that the Civil Rights Act of 1964, applies to discrimination against LGBT folks as well.

-People with disabilities- Companies that support cultural diversity must give equal opportunities to workers with disabilities.
+People with disabilities- Diverse companies must give equal opportunities to workers with disabilities.
 Whether impairments from vision, learning, or mental health.
 Diversity and inclusion programs will do wonders to ensure diligence towards such workers.

 Benefits of Cultural Diversity in the Workplace